mpv-player/mpv/DOCS/man/options.rst

     Enable the builtin script that lets you select from lists of items (default: yes).
 By default, its keybindings start with the ``g`` key.

+``--load-autoload=<yes|no>``
+    Enable the builtin script that scans the directory a file is located in and adds the found files to the playlist before and after the currently playing file (default: no).

 ``--player-operation-mode=<cplayer|pseudo-gui>``
     For enabling "pseudo GUI mode", which means that the defaults for some options are changed.
 This option should not normally be used directly, but